-MISCONCEPTION: Forgiveness Means Trusting an Untrustworthy Person Many people are unwilling to forgive their offenders because they think forgiveness goes with trust— that this means you must trust him even though he may still be untrustworthy.
+Many people are unwilling to forgive their offenders because they think forgiveness goes with trust.
+They believe this means you must trust him even though he may still be untrustworthy.
 Does forgiving a sexual offender mean that you entrust your young children to his care?
 Does forgiving a thieving church member mean that you allow him to handle collections?
-Does forgiving someone’s dishonesty mean that you believe everything he says?
+In forgiving someone’s dishonesty, does this mean that you believe everything he says?

 Trust, however, relates to the present.
 It is a measure of the confidence we have in a person’s reliability.
 Trust is earned.
-This is why we speak of people being “trustworthy”—they’ve proven themselves to be worthy of our trust in an area because of their reliable performance.
-Trusting an untrustworthy person is not spiritual; it is foolish (you may get burned), irresponsible (others may be injured), and unloving (you refuse to discipline the offender).
+This is why we speak of people being “trustworthy.”
+They’ve proven themselves to be worthy of our trust in an area because of their reliable performance.
+Trusting an untrustworthy person is not spiritual.
+It is foolish (you may get burned), irresponsible (others may be injured), and unloving (you refuse to discipline the offender).

 Biblical forgiveness is different from trust, but it often involves the willingness to allow the offender to rebuild responsible trust.
 Forgiveness keeps its eyes open, but it desires to see restoration of this important part of the relationship.

 Some Christians view forgiveness as adopting a doormat posture toward an offender.
 The idea of pressing charges on a physically abusive spouse, for example, seems to some people incompatible with extending forgiveness.
 Since forgiveness means not paying people back, doesn’t this mean we shouldn’t make our offenders experience any negative consequences for their sins?
-Many people are quick to foster this view so they can go on preying on others, but such a view is a serious distortion of biblical forgiveness.
+Many people are quick to foster this view so they can go on preying on others.
+But such a view is a serious distortion of biblical forgiveness.